 Both GitLab and GitHub are powerful tools that cater to different needs.
 GitLab has an integrated DevOps platform that is ideal for development teams.
 Its free unlimited private repositories and self-hosting option are attractive for companies.

 On the contrary, GitHub excels in open-source development with a vast community and user-friendly interface.
 So, to choose the most suitable platform, consider your team size, budget, project type, and desired functionalities.
 If you prioritize a complete DevOps platform and control over data, choose GitLab.
 On the other hand, if you value open-source collaboration and a user-friendly interface, GitHub might be a better option.
+Still, always hire GitHub developers who are well-aware of all the components of this tool.

 If you have any further doubts about the two platforms, you can send your query to our experts.